makrai/notes/kratzer88-stage-level-individual-level-pred.md

 Imagine that we have forty linguists.
 Twenty of them are the linguists from the previous example, so we know about their involvement In professional organizations.
-None of them I� aff111ated with a university.
+None of them Ia aff111ated with a university.
 The remaining twenty linguists are members of the Linguistic Society of America, and belong to no other professional organization.
 They are all affiliated with some university.
 In this